MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcdesktopalertwnd-class.md

 ```

 ### Parameters
- [in] *nTransparency*
+*nTransparency*<br/>
- Specifies the transparency level.
+[in] Specifies the transparency level.
 This value must be between 0 and 255, inclusive.
 The greater the value, the more opaque the window.

 ### Remarks
  Call this function to set the transparency level of the popup window.